paimpozhil/WhatPanel/data/README.md

 docker build -t stddata .

 #### how to start a data volume
-docker run --name appdata stddata
+docker run -td --name appdata stddata

 #### how to use in other containers
 docker run -ti --name whatever --volumes-from appdata ubuntu /bin/bash